ryerson-ggl/tutorial-express-leaflet/README.md

 cp node_modules/leaflet/dist/leaflet.css public/stylesheets/leaflet.css
 ```

-You will have to also open `public/index.html` and edit it to include the `stylesheets/leaflet.css` file:
+You will have to also open `public/index.html` and edit/save it to include the `stylesheets/leaflet.css` file:

 ```html
 <html>